oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 These are all things that we're planning to add before a full non-beta release.

 We're not ones to rest on our laurels, however.
-As this blog post is being launched, our designers are working on revamping our design system to be more prepared for new features and design improvements and our developers are working on adding the branch merging feature we're hoping to include with the next release.
+As this blog post is being launched, our designers are working on revamping our design system to be more prepared for new features and design improvements, and our developers are working on adding the branch merging feature we're hoping to include with the next release.

-However, there's bound to be features that aren't listed here that you may want to see in the app.
+However, there are bound to be features that aren't listed here that you may want to see in the app.
 We're extremely open-minded and want to hear from you!
 Please [open a GitHub issue](https://github.com/oceanbit/GitShark/issues/new?assignees=&labels=&template=feature_request.md&title=%5BFEAT%5D+Feature+request) and tell us what you'd like to see!

 <br>

 ## Other Platforms

 While GitShark Android has seen a closed alpha come and go, and we're announcing an open beta of it today, we have not yet published an iOS closed alpha, nor have we started much development on our desktop versions.
-Let's walk through the technical reasons for the disjointed development and evaluate how we made the decision to prioritize Android as our first major platform.
+Let's walk through the technical reasons for the disjointed development and evaluate how we decided to prioritize Android as our first major platform.

 <br>